-Feed: composition and particle size
+1. FEED: composition and particle size are critical

-The role of feed in the development of necrotic enteritis should not be underestimated.
-This is where substances creating an intestinal environment favorable for C. perfringens come into play.
+Feed plays a role in the development of Necrotic Enteritis that should not be underestimated.
+Here, substances creating an intestinal environment favorable for C. perfringens must be mentioned.

-NSPs

-Non-starch polysaccharides

-Mode of action

-- Increase viscosity

-- Decrease passage rate

-- Decrease digestibility of other nutrients

-- Serve as nutrient

-more nutrients available for C. perfringens

-Stimulation of mucus production

-anaerobic environment

-Van der Sluis, 2013 Kaldhundol and Skjerve (1996): Annett et al. (2002)
+NSPs Non-starch polysaccharides Kaldhusdal and Skjerve (1996); Annett et al. (2002) Mode of action: - Increase viscosity - Decrease passage rate - Decrease digestibility of other nutrients - Serve as nutrient - Stimulation of mucus production anaerobic environment Van der Sluis, 2013

+2. Mycotoxins create ideal conditions for NE

-Mycotoxins harm gut integrity and create ideal conditions for the proliferation of Clostridium perfringens.
+Mycotoxins harm gut integrity and create ideal conditions for the proliferation of Clostridium perfringens: